My Goodness Kitchen

 Serving Suggestions

-• Serve hot with a smattering of grated cheese and finely sliced parsley.
+• Serve hot with a little extra grated cheese and finely sliced parsley.

 • OK, hear me out.
-Sometimes, I stir through a half-teaspoon of Dijon mustard to my bowl.
-It adds a tang that reminds me of the mustard on a McDonalds cheese burger.
+My favourite way to enjoy this vegan pasta is to stir through a half-teaspoon of Dijon mustard and finely diced sandwich pickle to my bowl.
+It adds a tang that reminds me of the mustard on a McDonald's cheese burger.

-How to Make a Healthier Vegan Hamburger Helper
+How to Make a Vegan Hamburger Helper with More Vegetables

-This recipe is for hamburger helper in its pure-ish form.
-But, because we enjoy this on the regular, I often add veggies.
-For my healthier version of vegan hamburger helper, I add the following.
+This recipe is for hamburger helper in its pure-ish form, however, I often add add extra vegetables -

-• When I sweat the onions, I also cook one finely chopped carrot and 2 ribs (stalks) of celery, also finely chopped.
+• When I sweat the onions, I also cook one finely chopped carrot and 2 stalks of celery, also finely chopped.
 It's a soffritto like in my vegan bolognese recipe.

 • Next, I add finely chopped mushrooms (about a cup) and cook those off before I add the spice mix and the hydrated TVP.